dcamper/terraform-azurerm-hpcc-aks/README.md

 ## Requirements

 * <font color="red">**Terraform**</font> This is a Terraform module, so you need to have Terraform installed on your system.
 Instructions for downloading and installing Terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).
+Do make sure you install a 64-bit version of Terraform, as that is needed to accommodate some of the large random numbers used for IDs in the Terraform modules.

 * <font color="red">**helm**</font> Helm is used to deploy the HPCC Systems processes under Kubernetes.
 Instructions for downloading and installing Helm are at [https://helm.sh/docs/intro/install](https://helm.sh/docs/intro/install/).